 Minimizes Pressure Ulcers

-This indicates the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers are skin damage caused by remaining in one position for an excessive period of time.
+This tells you the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in the same position for too long.

 Minimizes Serious Falls

-This datapoint is an indication of the percentage of long-term patients who experienced a fall leading to serious injury.
-This is one of the statistics we use in calculating our nursing scores.
+This statistic indicates the percentage of long-term residents who suffered falls resulting in severe injury.
+This is one of the statistics we use in determining our nursing grades.

 Minimizes Urinary Tract Infections